+The Law of Persons is a stand-alone semester course that counts as a credit in the Faculty of Law for LLB2.
 The Law of Persons forms part of private law, and is concerned with the determination of legal subjectivity, the rights and duties associated with legal personality, and issues of legal status.
 Therefore, the purpose of the course is:

-- To provide students with an insight into the content, development and scope of the Law of Persons; - To familiarise students with the concept of legal personality, how this begins and ends, what it entails, and the rights and duties associated with it; - To introduce students to the legal principles that affect legal status, such as domicile, age, insanity etc. - To examine the influence and impact that the Constitution of the Republic of South Africa, 1996 has on the Law of Persons; - To introduce students to the sources of the current Law of Persons and to assist students in extracting principles from these sources; - To assist students with the legal concepts and terminology commonly encountered in the Law of Persons.
+- To provide students with an insight into the content, development and scope of the Law of Persons; - To familiarise students with the concept of legal personality, how this begins and ends, what it entails, and the rights and duties associated with it; - To introduce students to the legal principles that affect legal status, such as domicile, age, insanity etc. - To examine the influence and impact that the Constitution of the Republic of South Africa, 1996 has on the Law of Persons; - To introduce students to the sources of the current Law of Persons and to assist students in extracting principles from these sources; - To introduce students to the legal concepts and terminology commonly encountered in the Law of Persons.